 Variable names Value Description fire_num_ignitions 3 Number of ignition lines, max.
 5 allowed fire_ignition_start_x1 1000. x coordinate of the start point of the ignition line 1.
-All ignition coordinates are given in m from the lower left corner of the innermost domain fire_ignition_start_y1 500. x coordinate of the start point of the ignition line 1 fire_ignition_end_x1 1000. y coordinate of the end point of the ignition line 1.
-Point ignition (actually a small circle) is obtained by specifying the end point the same as the start point. fire_ignition_end_y1 1900. y coordinate of the end point of the ignition line 1 fire_ignition_radius1 18.
-Everything within fire_ignition_radius1 meters from the ignition location will be ignited. fire_ignition_time1 2.
-Time of ignition in s since the start of the run fire_print_msg 1 0: no messages from the fire scheme WRF Us 1: progress messages from the fire scheme namelist.fire
+All ignition coordinates are given in m from the lower left corner of the innermost domain fire_ignition_start_y1 500. x coordinate of the start point of ignition line 1 fire_ignition_end_x1 1000. y coordinate of the end point of ignition line 1.
+Point ignition (actually a small circle) is obtained by specifying the end point = the start point. fire_ignition_end_y1 1900. y coordinate of the end point of ignition line 1 fire_ignition_radius1 18.
+Everything within fire_ignition_radius1 meters from the ignition location will be ignited. fire_ignition_start_time1 600.
+Time of ignition (in s) since the start of the run. fire_ignition_end_time1 600.
+Time ignition ends (in s) since the start of the run. fire_ignition_ros1 0.01 Rate of spread during ignition.
+(Default 0.01 m s -1 .) fire_print_msg 1 0: no messages from the fire module The image cannot be 1: progress messages from the fire module computer may not have enough memory to open the image, or the image may have been corrupted, Restart your computer, and then open the file again.
+If the red x still appears you may have to delet the image and then insert it again.